-Reattach with docker attach rt-ps-demo, then enter Ctrl-A r to refresh the tmux screen.
+Reattach with docker attach rtps-on-stretch, then enter Ctrl-A r to refresh the tmux screen.

-If you want to do that directly via SSH from a remote machine, call ssh -t YOU@HOST "docker attach rt-ps-demo" and then refresh with Ctrl-A r.
+If you want to do that directly via SSH from a remote machine, call ssh -t YOU@HOST "docker attach rtps-on-stretch" and then refresh with Ctrl-A r.